Tomato Avenue and Other Coming-of-Age Stories

 About the Translator

-Brandon Yen is a writer, translator, artist and letterpress printer.
-He holds a PhD in English from Queens’ College, Cambridge, and is the author of The Excursion and Wordsworth’s Iconography and co-author of Versed in Living Nature: Wordsworth’s Trees.
-His translation of Li Tong’s Again I See the Gaillardias, also published by Balestier Press, won an award from the National Museum of Taiwan Literature.
+Brandon Yen is a writer, artist, letterpress printer and translator based in England.
+He holds a PhD in English literature from the University of Cambridge and is a Fellow of the Royal Historical Society.
+His translation of Li Tong’s Again I See the Gaillardias (2016) was also published by Balestier Press.

 ISBN: 978-1-913891-65-7